Body piercing: Ear piercing

 Ear piercing has been practiced all over the world since ancient times, and there is considerable written and archaeological evidence of the practice.
 Mummified bodies with pierced ears have been discovered, including the oldest mummified body discovered to date, the 5,300-year-old Ötzi the Iceman, which was found in a glacier in Italy.
 The mummy had an ear piercing 7–11 mm in diameter.
 The oldest earrings found in a grave date to 2500 BCE.
 These were located in the Sumerian city of Ur, home of the Biblical patriarch Abraham.
 Earrings are mentioned in the Bible.
-In Genesis 35:4, Jacob buries the earrings worn by members of his household along with their idols.
+In Genesis 35:4, Jacob buries the earrings worn by members of his household along with their idols under a tree.
 In Exodus 32, Aaron makes the golden calf from melted earrings.
 Deuteronomy 15:12–17 dictates ear piercing for a slave who chooses not to be freed.
 Earrings are also referenced in connection to the Hindu goddess Lakshmi in the Vedas.
 Earrings for pierced ears were found in a grave in the Ukok region between Russia and China dated between 400 and 300 BCE.

 Among the Tlingit people of the Pacific Northwest of America, earrings were a sign of nobility and wealth, as the placement of each earring on a child had to be purchased at an expensive potlatch.
 Earrings were common in the Eighteenth dynasty of Egypt (1550–1292 BCE), generally taking the form of a dangling, gold hoop.
 Gem-studded, golden earrings shaped like asps seem to have been reserved for nobility.
 The ancient Greeks wore paste pendant earrings shaped like sacred birds or demigods, while the women of ancient Rome wore precious gemstones in their ears.

 In Europe, earrings for women fell from fashion generally between the 4th and 16th centuries, as styles in clothing and hair tended to obscure the ears, but they gradually thereafter came back into vogue in Italy, Spain, England and France—spreading as well to North America—until after World War I when piercing fell from favor and the newly invented Clip-on earring became fashionable.
 According to The Anatomie of Abuses by Philip Stubbs, earrings were even more common among men of the 16th century than women, while Raphael Holinshed in 1577 confirms the practice among "lusty courtiers" and "gentlemen of courage."
 Evidently originating in Spain, the practice of ear piercing among European men spread to the court of Henry III of France and then to Elizabethan era England, where earrings (typically worn in one ear only) were sported by such notables as Robert Carr, 1st Earl of Somerset, Shakespeare, Sir Walter Raleigh and Charles I of England.
 Common men wore earrings as well.
 From the European Middle Ages, a superstitious belief that piercing one ear improved long-distance vision led to the practice among sailors and explorers.
 Sailors also pierced their ears in the belief that their earrings could pay for a Christian burial if their bodies washed up on shore.